zcqsntr/retro_matrix/README.md

 ./run_retro_matrix --led-slowdown-gpio=4 --led-gpio-mapping=adafruit-hat
 ```

 You should get some console output.

+## Use instructions
+You need either a controller or a keyboard connected to run, not all controllers are supported but all keyboards should work.

-To start the application you need to connect a controller via bluetooth and press the start button, if start doesn't work try pressing random buttons as the input mapping might be slightly different on different controllers.
-(I'm working on keyboard support as well which should be more consistent across different setups)
+To start the application press the start button (esc on keyboard), if start doesn't work try pressing random buttons as the input mapping might be slightly different on different controllers.
+(I'm working on keyboard support as well which should be more consistent across different setups).

+The controller button mappings are standard.
+For the keyboard, directions are w,a,s,d.
+Space is select (the A button on controller) and j,k,l are the remaining face buttons, with l being back (the B button on controller).

+If anything doesn't work let me know and I'll try and fix it

 ## Dependencies:
 * [libevdev](https://www.freedesktop.org/wiki/Software/libevdev/)